sfigg/commercialization-public/get-started/what-s-new-in-kits-and-tools.md

 With the latest version of Windows Performance Analyzer (WPA), .NET 4.5.2 framework is required for certain components when running on Windows 8 installations.
 To ensure proper use of WPA, [download the latest version of .NET](https://www.microsoft.com/en-us/download/details.aspx?id=48130).

+### Answer file setting changes

+For an overview of Unattend settings that are new, deprecated, and removed, see [Changed answer file settings for Windows 10, version 1809 for desktop editions](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/changed-answer-file-settings-for-windows-10-build-1809).

+To learn more about Unattend settings, see the [Unattended Windows Setup Reference](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/).

 ## What's new in the Windows ADK for Windows 10, version 1803

 ### PowerView

-PowerView is a new tool used to visualize data from Energy Estimation Engine logs produced by [powercfg /srumutil](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/powercfg-command-line-options#option_srumutil), and Windows Assessment Toolkit battery life tests.
+PowerView is a new tool used to visualize data from Energy Estimation Engine logs produced by [powercfg /srumutil](https://docs.microsoft.com/windows-hardware/design/device-experiences/powercfg-command-line-options#option_srumutil), and Windows Assessment Toolkit battery life tests.

 ### New in Windows Assessment Toolkit